JuliaLang/julia/doc/stdlib/strings.rst

    ..
 Docstring generated from Julia source

    Return an array of substrings by splitting the given string on occurrences of the given character delimiters, which may be specified in any of the formats allowed by ``search``\ 's second argument (i.e. a single character, collection of characters, string, or regular expression).
-If ``chars`` is omitted, it defaults to the set of all space characters, and ``keep`` is taken to be false.
+If ``chars`` is omitted, it defaults to the set of all space characters, and ``keep`` is taken to be ``false``\ .
 The two keyword arguments are optional: they are are a maximum size for the result and a flag determining whether empty fields should be kept in the result.

 .. function:: rsplit(string, [chars]; limit=0, keep=true)